 Selling for more than $10,000 when they hit the market, The Master Key card is another prize card that’s highly sought after by collectors.
 This card was awarded to all the competitors from each age division in the TCG and VGC events at the 2010 Japan World Championship.

-Only 34 cards of this specific version were printed and it can sell for as high as $21,201, according to the most recent auction involving this card.
+Only 34 cards of this specific version were printed and it can sell for between $21,000 and $25,000 according to the most recent auctions involving this card.
+That number is likely much higher now if one of these limited cards turned up at an auction now.

 What do you get when you combine one of the world’s most popular Pokémon, a holographic card, and a host of errors that are a treasure trove to card collectors?
 You get one of the rarest cards to hit the market.

-Depending on the rarity, this Charizard in question can sell from anywhere between $3,000 for a PSA grade 8 to an incredible $55,650 for one PSA 10 that was sold on eBay in 2017.
-The reason for its rarity is that it’s a holographic card that has an error known as “Shadowless,” which means that it’s missing a shadow in the right of the card’s image that’s typically present in the base set holo.
+The reason for its rarity is that it’s a holographic card that has an error known as “Shadowless,” which means that it’s missing a shadow on the right of the card’s image that’s typically present in the base set holo.
+Depending on the condition, Base Set Shadowless 1st Edition Holo Charizard has exploded in price since 2017, jumping from $55,650 for a PSA 10 that was sold on eBay in 2017 to $420,000 in March 2022.